What is Piece Rate Pay? A Guide for Employers

 Piece rate pay was first used during the late Commercial Revolution (in the late Middle Ages) to compensate artisans for labor conducted at home.
 The piece rate pay system evolved for factory workers of the Industrial Revolution, where workers were paid per piece created within the factory.
 (That’s the end of the history lesson, folks!)

-But it’s not that easy.
 To comply with the Fair Labor Standards Act (FLSA), piece rate workers must make at least the applicable minimum wage.
 (Federal, state, and local minimum wage laws vary; employers have to pay whichever is highest.)
-Further, employees working more than forty hours per week are entitled to time-and-a-half overtime pay.
+Further, employees working more than 40 hours per week are entitled to time-and-a-half overtime pay.
 That means that employers must ensure that piece rate compensation meets or exceeds the equivalent of entitled wages.

 Piece rate pay is common to certain businesses, including: